Simulating AGN feedback in galaxy clusters with pre-existing turbulence: Methods

 \section{Methods}

 We perform 3D hydrodynamic simulations of a Perseus-like galaxy cluster using the adaptive mesh refinement (AMR) code FLASH \citep{Flash, Dubey08}.
-The standard hydrodynamic equations are solved:
+The standard hydrodynamic equations, including source terms for AGN jet feedback and turbulence driving, are solved:

 where \(\rho\) is the gas density, \(\mathbf{v}\) is the velocity, and \(\mathbf{g}\) is the gravitational field.
+The terms $\dot{\rho}_{\rm jet}$, $\mathbf{f}_{\rm jet}$, and $\dot{e}_{\rm jet}$ represent the mass, momentum, and energy injection from the AGN jets, respectively.
+The terms $\mathbf{f}_{\rm turb}$ and $\dot{e}_{\rm turb}$ represent the external forcing and corresponding energy injection associated with the isotropic stirring used to maintain pre-existing turbulence.
 The total energy is given by \(e = 0.5\rho v^2 + e_i\), and the thermal pressure is \(P = (\gamma - 1)e_i\).
 An ideal gas equation of state with \(\gamma = 5/3\) is adopted.
 To isolate the effects of turbulent heating, radiative cooling is excluded from all simulations.
 Magnetic fields, thermal conduction, and physical viscosity are also omitted to avoid additional sources of complexity and to better characterize the fundamental hydrodynamic response of the ICM.
 Viscosity in our simulations arises only through numerical dissipation.
 These idealized simulations therefore serve as a baseline for comparison with more realistic models incorporating cooling, magnetohydrodynamics (MHD), and anisotropic conduction in the future.

 The simulation domain spans \(500\,\mathrm{kpc}\) on a side.
 The base grid (\texttt{lrefine\_min} = 6) has a spatial resolution of \(\sim 1.95\,\mathrm{kpc}\), while adaptive refinement up to level 7 yields a finest resolution of \(\sim 0.98\,\mathrm{kpc}\).
 Refinement is applied within the central \(100\,\mathrm{kpc}\) region, ensuring higher spatial resolution in the cluster core.
 We have verified that the results are numerically converged at this resolution.
 A convergence test comparing a simulation using a uniform grid at level 6 against our AMR setup (refinement from level 6 to 7 in the central region) showed minimal differences in the key quantities of interest.
 Diode boundary conditions are applied on all sides of the domain.
 These are similar to outflow boundary conditions, but additionally prevent any inflow of gas into the simulation volume.